losrobbos/d04-b-snippets/3-react/README.md

 Esbuild is significantly faster compared to the WebPack bundler.

-Also Vite installs just the bare, necessary packages to get React up and running.
+Vite installs just the bare, necessary packages to get React up and running.

 Also you can setup not just React projects with it, also vanilla JS web projects or VueJS projects.